 Scientific Discussion on Dementia

-Scientific Discussion on Behavioural Neurology
+Scientific Discussion on Hemorrhagic Stroke

-Scientific Discussion on Risk Assessment and Prevention of Stroke
+Scientific Discussion on Stroke Rehabilitation and Recovery

-Scientific Discussion on Neurodegenerative Disorders
+Scientific Discussion on Vascular surgery and neurosurgery

-Scientific Discussion on Stroke Rehabilitation & Recovery
+Scientific Discussion on Current Breakthrough in Stroke Research

 Scientific Discussion on Clinical Trials & Case Reports

 Clinical trials and case reports includes the involvement of larger groups of people confirming the effectiveness of a drug or treatment, monitor side effects, compare it to commonly used treatments, and collect information that will allow the drug or treatment to be used safely.
 This track gives researchers knowledge about new technologies, clinical trials and new aspects.

 Pulsus Group is a medical journals publisher that publishes, promotes and disseminates the work of medical researchers in a manner that exemplifies the highest standards in research integrity.
 Pulsus group is in alliance with Germany and other medical research associations of international level.
 It publishes medical journals that emphasize on medical specialties like Integrative Medicine, Cardiology, Surgery and Reproductive Medicine.
 Pulsus group is an association with prominent academic and research societies like Germany Society of Plastic Surgeons, German Society for Aesthetic Plastic Surgery and Germany Society for Surgery of the Hand.